PressClub United Kingdom · Article.

 Digital, dynamic and now also fully electric: the BMW 5 Series enters a new era.

-Announcements made at the BMW Group Annual Conference: BMW 5 Series Sedan will also come as all-electric Performance model from BMW M GmbH +++ Launch gets underway in October 2023 +++ BMW i5 Touring due to arrive in spring 2024 as only all-electric model in the estate car segment
+Announcements made at the BMW Group Annual Conference: BMW 5 Series Sedan will also come as all-electric BMW M Performance model +++ Launch gets underway in October 2023 +++ BMW i5 Touring due to arrive in spring 2024 as all-electric model in the estate car segment

 send an e-mail